All Episodes

 It's put to work.

-Now I think that most of you know this, and most of you haven't fallen for these arguments.
+Now, I think that most of you know this, and most of you haven't fallen for these arguments.

-The problem is that it doesn't seem to matter how many times we raise taxes and produce a recession, and how many times we lower taxes and see strong economic recovery.
+The problem is, is that it doesn't seem to matter how many times we raise taxes and produce a recession, and how many times we lower taxes and see strong economic recovery.

 The other side just seems to be immune from learning this lesson.

-The last Democrat to understand it was President Kennedy, who lowered taxes in the early 1960s and produced a huge economic recovery.
+The last Democrat to understand it was President Kennedy who lowered taxes in the early 1960s and produced a huge economic recovery.

-But it doesn't matter how many times we do it since they are going to continue to deny the reality and say that everything other than the tax cuts is what's responsible for the strong economy that we have right now.
+But it doesn't matter how many times we do it since, they are going to continue to deny the reality and say that everything other than the tax cuts is what's responsible for the strong economy that we have right now.

-Vinny, you're on EIB with Mark Belling.
+To Queens and Vinny, Vinnie, you're on EIB with Mark Belling.

 Hey, Mark, you're doing a great job today for us.